the13fools/geometry-processing-starter-kit/README.md

 Try clicking a vertex to see the quantities associated with that vertex.
 Clicking may be easier if you first show edge by dragging the "edge width" slider in the left panel.

 Check out `src/main.cpp` to see how easy it is!
 There are only 12 lines of Polyscope code in the whole demo to generate this visualization.

+This is a merge from the LIBIGL physics project.

+# libigl example physics project

+A blank project example showing how to set up a simple physical simulation using libigl and cmake.
+Based on Alec Jacobson's libigl example project.
+This project contains some boilerplate that sets up a physical simulation to run in its own thread, with rendering provided by libigl.

+## Compile

+Compile this project using the standard cmake routine:

+    mkdir build
+    cd build
+    cmake ..
+    make

+This should find and build the dependencies and create a `example_bin` binary.

+## Run

+From within the `build` directory just issue:

+    ./example_bin

+A glfw app should launch displaying a 3D cube.